aws-samples/aws-lex-web-ui/templates/README.md

 the ability to automatically push your own changes by committing to your code repository

+### Regions
+The lex-web-ui can be launched into regions other than us-east-1 where Lex, Polly, Cognito, Codebuild are supported.
+Note that a pre-staged bootstrap S3 bucket is only available in us-east-1 at the moment.
+To work around this you can build your own version and deploy to an S3 bucket you own in a region where you would like to run CloudFormation.
+Here are the easiest steps to accomplish this.

+* Launch the Cloud9 IDE
+* In your Cloud9 workspace, clone the repository using git
+* cd into the root folder, aws-lex-web-ui
+* npm install
+* cd lex-web-ui
+* npm install
+* cd ../build
+* ./release.sh
+* aws s3 mb s3://[your-lex-bootstrap-bucket-name] --region eu-east-1
+* export BUCKET=[your-lex-bootstrap-bucket-name]
+* ./upload-bootstrap.sh

+Your bootstrap bucket now contains the necessary files which the CloudFormation template will utilize.
+When you launch your bucket in the target region using the master.yaml, make sure to change the Bootstrap Bucket parameter to "[your-lex-bootstrap-bucket-name]" and change the Bootstrap Prefix to be just "artifacts".

+There is also an important consideration when deploying into a region other than us-east-1.
+The S3 bucket created by the CloudFormation template for the Lex-web-ui will not be DNS resolvable at the global level for several hours.
+S3 will update DNS settings such that the bucket is available via a global path soon.
+However, until then any attempt to access to the global path will experience a temporary redirect.
+The redirect will point the resolved name to the region specific path for the S3 Bucket.
+This impacts the IFrame / parent page use of the Lex Web Ui due to CORS.
+The Lex-Web-Ui scripts handling CORS have been updated to allow temporary redirects from a region specific S3 path.
+This will not be a major concern.

+However, one aspect that we could not correct is the ability for the browser to prompt the user to allow the use of the microphone during a temporary redirect.
+This problem will resolve itself as soon as the global name for the S3 bucket becomes available.
+This could take a couple of hours.
+Going forward the global path should always be used and hence this not be an issue after a couple of hours have past.

 ### Launch
 To launch a stack using the CodeBuild Mode (faster and easier), click this button: